/

 Next steps

-If you're interested in seeing more specific examples, check out our industry-specific best practices guides to see sample use cases and business questions, a recommended taxonomy, and a complementary dashboard that you can use for your implementation.
-We've tailored each to meet the specific needs of the following sectors:
+To see more specific examples, check out our industry-specific best practices guides to see sample use cases and business questions, a recommended taxonomy, and complementary dashboards you can use for your implementation, each one tailored to meet the specific needs of the following sectors:

 Was this page helpful?